Croquette: Uruguay

 Called "croquetas" in Spanish, the most popular stuffing are mashed potatoes (croquetas de papa), ham and mozzarella cheese (croquetas de jamón y queso), and rice (croquetas de arroz).
 Sometimes, the rice ones have herbs and little ham cubes.
 Generally, their shape is cylindrical and medium sized; but larger spherical ones also can be seen (especially with rice stuffing).
 They are deep-fried in oil.

 Croquetas are very common: they are available in almost every bakery, supermarket or food shop, and many people cook them at home as a side dish or even a main dish.
 In modern restaurants, more sophisticated croquettes (e.g. with serrano ham and a mixture of cheese or salmon) usually come with a more elaborate sauce as a dip (e.g. sweet chili sauce) and are ordered as starters.

 Colombia

 In Colombia croquettes are a common party snack as they are easy to pick up and carry while dancing salsa or merengue.
-Cooked meat that’s usually chicken is ground with egg, breadcrumbs, broth and sofrito mix.
+Cooked meat that is usually chicken is ground with egg, breadcrumbs, broth and sofrito mix.
 This mix is then lightly battered and deep fried.
 They are served in bars, casual restaurants, and at home for a celebration or party.
 They usually come with a side of homemade or bottled chili sauce.